 Clover Mites: Tiny Red Bug Intruders

 Clover mites are minuscule arachnids, measuring about 1/30th of an inch in length.
 They’re often mistaken for red spiders due to their color, but they are not true insects.
+Clover mites can also be black in color.
+The black variety will appear with the red mites.
 Clover mites are harmless to humans and pets, as they neither bite nor transmit diseases.
 However, their large numbers and tendency to gather in large clusters can create unsightly red stains on walls, sidewalks, and furniture when crushed.

 Where Does A Clover Mite Live?

 Clover mites like well-fertilized lawns, grassy areas, and landscapes with plenty of vegetation.
 They feed on plants, particularly clover, grass, and certain fruit trees.
+They are most active February through May.
+In the summer months they will lay eggs and may reemerge in October and November.
 During the cooler months, they might seek shelter inside homes and buildings through cracks, gaps, and crevices.
 Their activity typically peaks during the spring and fall when temperatures are moderate.
+They are most active in the spring and can invade a home quite easily.

 Prevention Tips